Presbyterian Church in Malaysia: Ministering to the Chinese diaspora

 Both Moir and Fraser attempted to extend work beyond the expatriate communities.
 Moir resigned in 1857 without much success although the congregation in Penang remains functioning, at times, for extended periods without a minister.
 Fraser successfully recruited an ethnic Chinese catechist from south Fujian, Tan See Boo, who was later ordained an elder in 1864.
-Unfortunately, Tan left on 1866 to join the Brethren.
+Unfortunately, Tan left in 1866 to join the Brethren.

 In 1881, the Orchard Road congregation finally succeeded in obtaining a full-time missionary to the Chinese.
 The Rev. J.A.B.
 Cook, who was fluent in the Swatow and Southern Fujian dialects arrived in Singapore in November 1881.
 The English Presbyterian Mission under the supervision of the Cook organised the first Chinese congregation in Bukit Timah.
 It was the arrival of Cook that was eventually chosen to mark the founding of the present Presbyterian Churches of Malaysia and Singapore.